USEPA/CMAQ/CCTM/docs/Release_Notes/AQCHEM-KMT.md

 ## Brief Description

-AQCHEM-KMT and AQCHEM-KMTI have been updated in the following ways to maintain or improve consistency across CMAQ:
+AQCHEM-KMT and AQCHEM-KMT(I) have been updated in the following ways to maintain or improve consistency across CMAQ:
 1. Use the HLCONST function to calculate temperature-adjusted Henry's law coefficients (as opposed to using hard-coded values).
 This allows any updates to Henry's law coefficients to automatically propagate through to the KMT mass transfer coefficient calculations in AQCHEM-KMT(I).
 2. Use constants in the AERO_DATA module to calculate coarse cation concentrations following J. Young updates in AQCHEM.F (as opposed to using hard-coded values).
-3. Update the IEPOX+SO4 rate coefficient in AQCHEM-KMTI, to be consistent with aero6i updates for aerosol chemistry.
+3. Update the IEPOX+SO4 rate coefficient in AQCHEM-KMT(I), to be consistent with aero6i updates for aerosol chemistry.
 4. Update the HO(aqueous) concentration calculation to be more consistent with standard AQCHEM.
 Now initial gas phase HO represents the "total" (gas+aqueous) HO available for the system (rather than just the gas phase concentration).
 This should have only a minor impact on results, as HO is not very soluble.
 5. Minor updates to array sizes and inclusion of simple Aitken/wet scavenging treatment processing of Hg/toxic tracer species to accommodate changes made to AQ_DATA.F and aq_map.F.

 ## Significance and Impact